Why Change Management is Especially Important in Times of Cost-Cutting Programs in Organisations

 Maintaining Productivity: Changes, especially those involving staff cost reductions, can lead to a drop in morale and motivation, as well as increased workload, resulting in inefficient work and burnout.
 Effective change management helps maintain productivity by supporting employees’ transition to new processes and tasks.

-Example: Thoughtful empowerment of the workforce through mapping and matching methods, combined with a focus and prioritization strategy, helps employees manage new tasks effectively, shifting their motivation away from fear of failure, grief for departing colleagues, and general resentment toward change and back to their tasks.
+Example: Thoughtful empowerment of the workforce through mapping and matching methods, combined with a focus and prioritisation strategy, helps employees manage new tasks effectively, shifting their motivation away from fear of failure, grief for departing colleagues, and general resentment toward change and back to their tasks.

 Securing Acceptance and Implementation: Without effective change management, there is a risk that cost reduction measures won’t be implemented as planned due to lack of acceptance and engagement.
 Change management ensures that employees understand and accept the new measures.

 Example: Involving employees in the change process (e.g., through mood surveys and deriving concrete actions from them) promotes acceptance.
-Setting up an internal change network can reinforce this, as "Change Agents" or ambassadors within the organization act as intermediaries between management and staff, communicating changes and addressing concerns.
+Setting up an internal change network can reinforce this, as "Change Agents" or ambassadors within the organisation act as intermediaries between management and staff, communicating changes and addressing concerns.

 Preserving Core Values: Cost-cutting programs can significantly impact company culture, especially when values like trust, collaboration, and loyalty are at risk.
 Careful change management can help preserve the core values of the company, even when circumstances change.